NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 The inputs will be grabbed through the `GetSetPointManagerInputData` function, similar with other SetpointManager objects.
 The following are the cases that the error gets produced: (1) when the invalid control variable is inputted, (2) the maximum temperature or humidity ratio setpoint is higher than the minimum temperature or humidity ratio setpoint.

 The new function called `DefineSystemNdResetSetPointManager::calculate` will determine which input parameters will be used for setpoint calculation depending on the selected control variable.
 In addition, the function called `DefineSystemNdResetSetPointManager::CalcSetPoint` will calculate the setpoint using the logic introduced in the pseudo code above.

-The calculated setpoint gets applied through the `UpdateSetPointManagers` function, similar with other SetpointManager objects.
+The calculated setpoint gets applied through `InitSetPointManagers`, `SimSetPointManagers`, and `UpdateSetPointManagers` functions, similar with other SetpointManager objects.